kevintu2/se-bch-als-msg-banking/README.md

 ### To Deploy:

 Push to `main` or create a PR to main to see the deployed website.
 CI/CD deploys to Firebase Hosting.
+The frontend can be accessible at [als-message-banking.web.app/](https://als-message-banking.web.app/)right now.

 ## Backend